Deformations of objects in $n$-categories: Deformations of objects

 is $(n-1)$-faithful.
-It's easy to show that this is equivalent to the map being $(n-3)$-truncated as we actually have a map of spaces.
+It is easy to show that this is equivalent to the map being $(n-3)$-truncated as we actually have a map of spaces.
 For example, when $n=2$, we know $1$-fully faithful maps between spaces are equivalent to $-1$-truncated inclusions.